TL;DR

 Key Terms to Understand:

-When comparing policies, you must look at these details in the policy documents to understand exactly what you are buying.
+When comparing policies, you should consider whether you may need to look at these details in the policy documents to understand exactly what you are buying.

 This is the single most important rule in UK private medical insurance, and it must be understood with absolute clarity.